VideologyInc/kernel_mod_vid_ap1302/README.md

-# scailx_2gs234_v4l
-V4L driver of the 2GS234 camera for SCAILX
+# Kernel V4L2 module and python helpers for Videology AP1302 based camera modules.

 Note: this module is valid only for Linux kernels > 5.12